Camera TechnologyLights and Display Board Circuits

 Interconnections

-For interconnection between the assembled slave flash trigger circuit and the slave flashgun, a female hotshoe is required.
-All that needs to be done to trigger the flash when it’s in the hotshoe is to short the two trigger contacts.
-So just extend the switch output (SW1 & SW2) of the circuit to the hotshoe’s electrical (trigger) contacts through a (built-in/freestanding) sync cable.
+To establish a connection between the fully assembled slave flash trigger circuit and the slave flashgun, a female hotshoe connector is necessary.
+The simple operation required to trigger the flash when it’s placed in the hotshoe is to create a short circuit between the two trigger contacts.
+Therefore, you can easily extend the switch output (SW1 & SW2) of the circuit to the electrical (trigger) contacts of the hotshoe using an integrated or standalone sync cable.

 Optical Slave Flash Trigger Schematic Circuit Diagram 4